Bear Smart Salmo

 Look for these bear attractants on your property:

-- Pet food, Birdfeeders and Gardens are all attractants for bears.
-Keep your pet food securely stored indoors.
+• Pet food, Birdfeeders and Gardens: Keep your pet food securely stored indoors.
 Bring your birdfeeders in for the summer, supplementing them with natural flowers and birdbaths.
 Electric fencing is recommended to keep agriculture safe.

 Resources